Aadhi2306/Task_Management/README.md

-# Build a Complete Responsive Task Management System | HTML & CSS & Javascript |
+# Build a Complete Responsive Collaborative Task Management System | HTML & CSS & Javascript |

 We will build a two-pages task management system.
 We will work intensively with HTML & CSS.
 And we are going to use Javascript as well to add some user interactions.
 What we will accomplish together: